No, not that kind of stripping.

 - In V for Vendetta, Fingerman Derek Almond cleans his gun with such fetishistic attention that he bullies his wife and he forgot to load his gun when he called to a sighting of V. He pays the price for that.

-- Forrest Gump assembling his rifle.
+- Forrest Gump assembling his rifle in basic training.
 And setting a new speed record in doing so.

 - Shoot 'em Up has a scene where Smith drops his gun into a toilet bowl and has just a few minutes to strip and dry it before a hitman bursts through the door.